KaviHShah/Intro-to-Python/index.md

 ### Prerequisites

 - Have some prior experience in coding whether in Python or another programming language.
-- Have followed the instructions on Data and Setup pages to install python, mamba/conda, and jupyterlab.
+- Have followed the instructions on the [Data and Setup](https://kavihshah.github.io/Intro-to-Python/setup.html) page to install python, mamba/conda, and jupyterlab.
+- An understanding of biological terms (GCSE level Biology) would be beneficial.